This photo = Pure happiness and excitement! I was named the most inspirational freelancer of the year at the 2019 #freelancer choice awards.

 So I graduate and up and move to Austin, which I might add was frightening in itself.
 Anyone who knows me knows how close I am to my family like I lived across the street from them my last two years of college where I could literally walk across the street for dinner & wine nights (oh how I miss this).
 Anyways, I had a handful of clients I managed and I could do my work from my computer so essentially from anywhere.
 I had highs and lows – busy seasons and slow ones but hustled to officially start my business LoCo Marketing last November (2018).

-As much as I love marketing and value my clients I consider this my fuel.
+I love marketing – all the time and energy that is put in to make a vision come together is so rewarding.
+At the end of the day, I consider this my fuel.
 What makes ends meet and pays the bills.

-On the flip side I have my passion, the brand I started with my sister, Lexi.
-We started Sisterlyblondes two years ago now as an Instagram account.
-We’ve turned this into a website and soon are launching a select collection of clothing.
+My passion is the brand I started with my sister, Lexi.
+We started Sisterlyblondes two years ago as an Instagram account.
+We’ve turned this into a website and recently launched our own clothing brand sold online, Sisterlystyle.
 This is more than a fashion / lifestyle blog and posts it’s being vulnerable and a form of creative expression.
 I think everyone craves community and for us, Sisterlyblondes is that.
 We’ve connected with people we would have never met and pushed ourselves to prove to ourselves we can do this thing.

 Side note, being in business with family may sound messy but it has been the biggest blessing!

 With all this being said I want you to realize you don’t have to have it all figured out you can make it up as you go.
 Everyone has a story it’s just if you’re willing to share it.